 A client should never call destroy on a networked object itself (this is not supported).
 To destroy an object with client authority, have the client send an RPC to the server, which allows the server to destroy the object.

-Any objects in the scene with
+Any objects in the scene with active

 There are two modes that define how scene objects are synchronized.